AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/custom_model_template.rst

 =============================================

 .. warning::
-    **WIP** : Adding new models is still a work in progress and will likely not work simply by adding the model in the plugin.
+    **WIP** : Adding new models is still a work in progress and will likely not work out of the box, leading to errors.

     Please `file an issue`_ if you would like to add a custom model and we will help you get it working.